gray9-6/maze--solver-java/README.md

 # maze- solver-java

+• Created an application which tracks down the path to destination point from starting point by eliminating blocked paths and moving through open paths.
-Used Depth First Search Algorithm to find the path.
+• Used Depth First Search Algorithm to find the path.
+• Tech used: Java